LiemFrans/jellyfin-with-zerotier/readme.md

-# Jellyfin with ZeroTier Docker Setup
+# Jellyfin with ZeroTier and Nginx Docker Setup

 This project provides a Docker setup for running Jellyfin, a media server, with networking handled by ZeroTier for secure and seamless remote access.
+Nginx is included in the setup for reverse proxy and SSL support.
 This setup ensures that you do not need to expose any ports directly to the internet.

 ## Background